mhansen/jekyll-blog/_posts/2011-12-21-stolen-vehicles-pt2.markdown

 [Backbone.js][backbone] + [CoffeeScript][coffee] is an amazing combination.

 It's all totally standards-compliant HTML5.
-Boxes are drawn with inline SVG, and transitions are run in CSS for hardware acceleration.
+Boxes are drawn with inline SVG,
+<del>and transitions are run in CSS for hardware acceleration</del> (edit: they
+aren't by default, you have to do a little extra work for that, see comments).
 Popovers are [Twitter Bootstrap][bootstrap].

 <div id='stolenvehiclespt2'>
   <h3>Choose a Region</h3>